• Skip to primary navigation

 Alternatively, you can go the traditional route, and flip the frittata.

-• Slide a spatula beneath the frittata to separate it from the skillet, then place a plate with the same diameter of the frittata, on top of it, and flip it on to the plate.
+• Place a plate on top of the frittata, and flip it on to the plate.

-• Slide the frittata back into the skillet, and cook it without the lid, for a further 2 minutes.
+• Slide the frittata back into the skillet, and cook for 2 minutes.

-• Remove the pan from the heat and carefully slide the frittata onto a serving plate, ready to serve.
+• Remove the pan from the heat and slide the frittata onto a serving plate.

 Simply pour the potato and egg mixture in a well-oiled muffin tin, and bake in a pre-heated oven to 180 C for about 20 minutes.